 In the second week of September, Brailleliga will focus on employment during a Campaign week.
 Last summer we conducted a survey about the employment of visually impaired people among our members.
 The study showed that this group is still too often confronted with mobility problems, prejudices, insufficient knowledge of the disability and a non-adapted working environment.
 To overcome these obstacles, appropriate guidance is needed.
 The study also revealed that a visual impairment doesn’t affect ambition.

-Obstacles on the way to and on the labour market:
+Obstacles on the way to and in the labor market:

 - Mobility: 42.75% of the people surveyed indicated that they had difficulties to go to work.